Skip to content

 Coro automatically remediates 95% of all observed threats, with less than 5% for manual review by administrators.
 All actions are backed up with a detailed activity and event log.

-To learn more about the protection Coro provides in each specific area, see the following sections:
+To learn more about the protection Coro provides in each module, read the sections that follow.

-Coro connects to an organization's cloud applications and monitors access to user accounts defined within those apps.
+Coro's Cloud Security module connects an organization's cloud applications and monitors access to user accounts defined within those apps.
+Coro provides advanced protection and support of regulatory compliance for supported cloud apps, without impacting cloud app functionality or performance.

 Through its heuristic analysis capabilities, Coro can: